 A fundamental calculus-based study of classical mechanics.
 Topics include kinematics, dynamics, energy, linear and angular momentum, and oscillations.
 For engineering students and others who require physics with calculus.
+3 hours lecture, 3 hours laboratory.

 Prerequisite(s): MAT 220 and either PHY 111 or one year of high school physics.